-For over 120 years, the Des Moines firm of Brooks Borg Skiles Architecture Engineering LLP and predecessor firms has held a significant role designing the architecture of Iowa.
+For over 125 years, the Des Moines firm of BBS Architects | Engineers and predecessor firms have held a significant role designing the architecture of Iowa.
 Qualities that unify this body of work are long term client service, durability, and mainstream stylistic expression.

-By 1900 Proudfoot and Bird emerged on the Iowa architecture scene by winning successful design competitions for Marston Hall at Iowa State University, Schaeffer Hall at The University of Iowa and Lang Hall at UNI.
-Their designs met with such approval that the firm became and continued for 30 years as the permanent architect for the Board of Education, the predecessor to the Iowa Board of Regents.
-The original three buildings and nearly 50 in total remain in use on the three campuses.
-The Classical Revival style and Indiana limestone exteriors characterize early many of the early 1900s university buildings and five extant Iowa county courthouses (Dallas, Polk, Jasper, Greene, and Pocahontas).
-Integrated and thematic public art or incised names or phrases related to the building function often appear on facades.
+By 1900 Proudfoot and Bird emerged on the Iowa architecture scene winning successful design competitions for Marston Hall at Iowa State University, Schaeffer Hall at The University of Iowa and Lang Hall at UNI.
+Their designs met with such approval that the firm became and continued for 30 years as the architect for the Board of Education, the predecessor to the Iowa Board of Regents.
+The original three buildings and nearly 50 others in total remain in use on the three campuses.
+The Classical Revival style and Indiana limestone exteriors characterize many of the early 1900s university buildings and five extant Iowa county courthouses (Dallas, Polk, Jasper, Greene, and Pocahontas).
+Integrated and thematic public art and incised names or text phrases related to the building function often appear on facades.

 As popular architectural styles evolved from period revivals to mid-twentieth century modern, the firm’s mainstream design philosophy is exemplified in Des Moines by the Equitable Building, Lincoln and Roosevelt High Schools, the Iowa Des Moines National Bank (U.S. Bank), Solar Aircraft (Bell Ave Business Center) and EMC office buildings.
 The mainstream expression continues to the present contemporary design for the 219 8th Street office building addition to the EMC corporate campus.

 Learn more about the history of BBS Architects | Engineers here: https://www.bbsae.com/our-firm/timeline/